oracle-livelabs/oci/ai-chatbot-ampere/lab1_setup_vcn_compute/lab1_setup_vcn_compute.md

-# Setup custom VCN and compute instance
+# Setup the custom VCN and the compute instance

 ## Introduction